DarriEy/DODO/README.md

 | `peak_weighted` | NSE with 3x weight on high flows | Peak capture |

 ## Data Requirements

+Example data is distributed as a release asset starting with `v0.1.0`.
+Download the Bow-at-Banff distributed dataset from https://github.com/DarriEy/DODO/releases/tag/v0.1.0 and extract it so the path is `data/domain_Bow_at_Banff_distributed/` before running the example.

 ### Directory Structure
 ```